UKHO/docs/docs/software-engineering-policies/Pipelines/Baseline_Policy.md

 ![Baseline Implementation Diagram](../Resources/baseline-diagram.png)

-The UKHO considers a minimum of three identical environments standard practice:
+The UKHO considers a minimum of three identical environments standard practice;

 - Development/engineering work
 - Formal testing (whether that be automated, manual, exploratory or end-user)